Healthy Homes Assessment Titahi Bay

 Home Assessments Titahi Bay for Rental Properties

-There are a myriad of things to be able to examine when conducting the house review to determine if your rental property meets all the basic requirements of Healthy Homes Standard.
+There are a myriad of things you should look for during a house evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standards.
 A few examples are:

 • Are there enough drainage and the draught is stopped?

-The repercussions of not having an Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently getting on the wrong side of the Tenancy solutions ruling can be significant for property managers and landlords.
-For expert advice get in touch today and book your rental properties house assessment.
+The repercussions of not having the Healthy Home with regard to regulations under the Residential Tenancies Act and consequently being on the wrong side of an tenant solutions ruling can have a significant impact for property owners and landlords.
+For expert guidance, contact us today to book your rental properties home assessment.

 home assessments for rental properties